THE PRESBYTERIAN CHURCH IN AMERICA

 which through one, speaks to many

 which, like thunder clouds, do not go away through looking down.

 with this body, with grief but with duty

-to the Lord paramount, one leaves what now adds to the accepted
+to the Lord paramount, one has left what now has even formally added

-word of God, the Bible, authorising what it does not show:
+to the accepted word of God, the Bible, authorising what it does not show.

-that this step is taken, nor can one find any way in all conscience now to stay.
+nor can one find any way in all conscience that one should stay,

 For the Exposure of the New Doctrine in Detail, see Here

 In Its most basic form, the relationship is and has been as follows.

 The PC in America elected to solve a crisis in its faith testimony in the arena of creation.